 (PUR) Monica Puig def (GER) Angelique Kerber 6-4, 4-6, 6-1

 Before today, Puerto Rico’s Monica Puig had never reached the Quarterfinals of a Grand Slam.
-Now, she’s an Olympic Gold Medalist…and more confident than ever: “I knew it.
+Now, she’s a Gold Medalist — and more confident than ever: “I knew it.
 If I didn’t win, it would hurt me for four long years…I played with all of my heart and soul.
 I had enormous faith in myself.
 It just raised my game to a whole new level.”

-Angelique Kerber, after winning her first Olympic Medal with a Silver finish: “I didn’t lose.
+Angelique Kerber, after winning her first Summer Games Medal with a Silver finish: “I didn’t lose.
 She beat me.
 She played close to perfection, made very few mistakes.
 She was everywhere.
 It was impressive.”

-En route to Puerto Rico’s first Gold Medal in Olympic history, Monica Puig defeated the current French Open Champion, a two-time Wimbledon Champion, and the reigning Australian Open Champion and Wimbledon Finalist.
-Nuts.
+En route to Puerto Rico’s first Gold Medal, Monica Puig defeated the current French Open Champion, a two-time Wimbledon Champion, and the reigning Australian Open Champion / Wimbledon Finalist.
+That’s a hell of a week.

 Monica Puig’s Road to the Gold Medal: